VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation: Method

-\subsubsection{\textbf{\muldata Decoder} $D_\theta (h_v, h_c, h_a, h_o, m) \rightarrow (\widehat{V}, \widehat{C},\allowbreak [\widehat{A}, \widehat{A_{+1}}, ..., \widehat{A_{+p}}], \widehat{O})$}
+\subsubsection{\textbf{\muldata Decoder} $D_\theta (h_v, h_c, h_a, h_o, m) \rightarrow (\widehat{V}, \widehat{T},\allowbreak [\widehat{A}, \widehat{A_{+1}}, ..., \widehat{A_{+p}}], \widehat{O})$}

-To enhance the feature extraction ability of the \muldata encoder $E_\theta$ for downstream tasks, we define four reconstruction objectives for the decoder: \textit{a)} reconstruct the image $\widehat{V}$; \textit{b)} reconstruct tactile signals $\widehat{C}$; \textit{c)} reconstruct current actions and predict future actions $[\widehat{A}, \widehat{A_{+1}}, ..., \widehat{A_{+p}}]$; \textit{d)} reconstruct the rotation and size information of the bottle $\widehat{O}$, as shown in \figref[method]{Pipeline} (left).
-Here, $m$ denotes the mask tokens used for feature alignment.
+To enhance the feature extraction ability of the \muldata encoder $E_\theta$ for downstream tasks, we define four reconstruction objectives for the decoder: \textit{a)} reconstruct the image $\widehat{V}$; \textit{b)} reconstruct tactile signals $\widehat{T}$; \textit{c)} reconstruct current actions $\widehat{A}$ and predict future actions $[\widehat{A_{+1}}, ..., \widehat{A_{+p}}]$ for $p$ steps; \textit{d)} reconstruct the 6-DoF pose and 3-D size information of the bottle $\widehat{O}$, as shown in \figref[method]{Pipeline} (left).
+Here, $m$ denotes the mask tokens used to fill in missing dimensions of the input sequence.

-\paragraph{\textbf{Reconstruct Image $\widehat{V}$ and Tactile Signals $\widehat{C}$}} Building on our previous work~\cite{liu2024m2vtp}, we employ a Transformer Decoder and MLP layers to reconstruct the image $\widehat{V}$ and tactile signals $\widehat{C}$ from the corresponding tokens $h_v$, $h_c$, respectively.
-Serving as an auxiliary task, this approach has been demonstrated to benefit downstream applications.
+\paragraph{\textbf{Reconstruct Image $\widehat{V}$ and Tactile Signals $\widehat{T}$}} We employ a Transformer decoder and MLP layers to reconstruct the image $\widehat{V}$ and tactile signals $\widehat{T}$ from the corresponding tokens $h_v$ and $h_c$, respectively. \szn{This approach has been demonstrated to benefit downstream applications in~\cite{liu2024m2vtp}.}